MISSION & OBJECTIVE

-The undersigned individual or corporation submitting the Film (referred to as “Filmmaker” herein) hereby warrants that it is authorized to commit the film for screening and to accept the terms of this Agreement as Filmmaker or Filmmaker’s authorized representative; that it understands and accepts the terms of this Agreement; and that all information it has provided on the FilmFreeway submission form is accurate and may be used by Festival for promotional purposes.
+The individual or corporation submitting the Film (referred to as “Filmmaker” herein) hereby warrants that it is authorized to commit the film for screening and to accept the terms of this Agreement as Filmmaker or Filmmaker’s authorized representative; that it understands and accepts the terms of this Agreement; and that all information it has provided on the FilmFreeway submission form is accurate and may be used by Festival for promotional purposes.

 Filmmaker shall indemnify and hold New Hope Film Festival harmless from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees and costs of the court) which may be incurred by reason of any claim in connection with the Film involving copyright, trademark, credits, publicity, screening, and/or loss of or damage to the screening videos submitted.
 In particular, Filmmaker expressly warrants it has obtained all necessary copyright clearances for original works of authorship used in the Film.

 If the Film is selected as an official film of the Festival and is not removed from the Festival for cause, Filmmaker shall have the right to promote the Film as an Official Selection of the New Hope Film Festival in perpetuity.
-Any award and nomination granted to Filmmaker may be promoted in perpetuity.
-Festival will pay Filmmaker no additional compensation nor be liable to Filmmaker under any circumstances.
+Any award and nomination granted to Filmmaker may be promoted in perpetuity unless revoked by the Festival for cause.
+Festival will pay Filmmaker no additional compensation, for example screening fees or travel expense reimbursement, nor be liable to Filmmaker under any circumstances.

 Filmmakers who submit via Secure Online Screener should be prepared to send the Festival a copy of their film if it is accepted.
-Blu-ray disc is the Festival's exhibition format but standard definition DVD is an acceptable alternative.
-Backup discs are highly recommended, especially for standard definition DVDs.
-Subject to prior notification sent to the Festival, filmmakers may also send a BDMV, .mov or .mp4 data file via storage device or electronic file transfer.
+Blu-ray disc is the Festival's exhibition format due to its combination of copyright protection technology, reliability and quality.
+Backup discs are highly recommended but not required.
+The Festival also accepts .mp4 files via storage device or electronic file transfers and/or at its sole discretion .mp4 or .mov uploads to our streaming platform.